emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 ```

 Monitoring logs using wildcard patterns for file names
-Wazuh supports posix wildcard patterns, just like listing files in a terminal.
+SIEM supports posix wildcard patterns, just like listing files in a terminal.
 For example, to analyze every file that ends with a .log inside the ```/var/log``` directory, use the following configuration:

 ```xml
 <localfile>